-Occupational Therapy for Children with Cerebral Palsy
+Goals of Occupational Therapy for Cerebral Palsy

 Occupational therapy is a healthcare intervention that helps individuals optimize their independence by focusing on activities of daily living.

-- Using adaptive tools and mobility aids
+- Use adaptive tools and mobility aids (to perform activities they otherwise may be unable to perform)

 Occupational Therapy Activities for Cerebral Palsy